-Definition and classification of Market
+Definition and classification of market are given below.

-Or, Any arrangements whereby buyers and sellers interact to determine the price and quantity of a commodity.
+Alternatively, Any arrangements whereby buyers and sellers interact to determine the price and quantity of a commodity.

 Essential of a market:

-A. A commodity which is dealt with.
+- A commodity that is dealt with.

-B. The existence of buyers and seller.
+- The existence of buyers and sellers.